urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

 - In order to turn this signal into a complex exponential, we must take $$ e^{j\phi} $$ where $$ \phi $$ is the signal at this point.
   - Use the [Phase Mod](https://wiki.gnuradio.org/index.php/Phase_Mod) block as you did [earlier in this lab](#exploring-the-phase-mod-block).
   - Notice that we could input the $$ \beta $$ value as the sensitivity instead of using the *Multiply Const* block.
-If you choose to keep the *Multiply Const* block, set the *Sensitivity* parameter to 1.
+  - Set the *Sensitivity* parameter to 1.

 - The flow graph should now look like the following figure.